Prevention of money laundering

 • Online bingo offered through television

-What must a gambling operator do?
+What must a gambling operator be aware of?

-The gambling operator must identify and assess the risk of being abused for purposes of money laundering or financing of terrorism.
-The gambling operator must base their procedures on the risks that apply to their specific business model.
-This means that the gambling operator must prepare a risk assessment of all parts of their provision of gambling activities in relation to money laundering.
-The risk assessment is a prerequisite for the Danish Gambling Authority to consider the gambling operator's procedures sufficient.
+The gambling operator must identify and assess the risk of being misused for purposes of money laundering and financing of terrorism.
+The gambling operator must prepare a written risk assessment based on the gambling operator's business model.

-The procedure must at a minimum manage:
+The procedures must as a minimum cover:

 • Risk management